 White received the disappointing news by cable and died a little more than a month later.
 The Colossus of the Colonial Turf passed away in his Cranbrook residence on Sunday, 13th July 1890 at the age of sixty-two.
 In the fourteen seasons he actively raced horses, from 1876-77 to 1889-90, he headed the list of winning owners no less than eight times.
 He first won the title in the 1877-78 racing season, by virtue of the deeds of Chester and Democrat; he then never headed the list again until 1883-84 and after that never relinquished it until the year after his death.
 Such was his domination that despite selling out his stock with more than three months of the 1889-90 racing season left to run, he still finished leading owner.

 On the afternoon of his funeral, as the cortege left his Cranbrook residence, the office of the A.J.C. closed, and the flags at Randwick racecourse flew at half-mast.
 His wife Emily, whom he had married at Merton, NSW, in 1856, survived White and she had shared in full his love of the Turf.
-However, the marriage had remained childless.
-When White’s estate was valued for probate at £349,731, Emily inherited both Kirkham and Cranbrook, while generous sums were willed to White’s brothers and nephews.
+However, the marriage remained childless.
+White’s estate was valued for probate at £349,731.
+Probate on the will was granted in December and his good friend and fellow M.L.C., Septimus Stephen acted as his executor.
+By his will, White directed that all of his horses in training be sold and the proceeds divided between his wife Emily and his trainer Michael Fennelly.
+Among the other significant bequests was £10,000 left to George Cobb, the manager of Belltrees for his long and faithful service.
+Emily inherited both Kirkham and Cranbrook, while generous sums were willed to White’s brothers and nephews.
 Newmarket, which White had purchased for £8,000 from Michael Fennelly upon the latter’s death, was let out to Thomas Payten rent-free for a period until Payten was able to buy it outright in 1891.

 White’s death effectively ended the Kirkham Stud’s quixotic tilt for the classics on the English Turf.
 The second contingent of horses, namely Nepean, Wentworth, Martindale and Mons Meg, had already been despatched to the mother country by the steamer Damascus in March 1890, three months before White’s death, and these, too, had gone into Matt Dawson’s stables.
 However, by the absurd law obtaining in England at that time, all nominations were void by the death of the nominator.
 Accordingly, the horses were not allowed to contest the races for which they had been engaged in White’s name.